FrozenonGitHub/FrozenonGitHub.github.io/source/_posts/Build-Your-Own-Blog-using-Hexo.md

 ## Create Your GitHub Repository
 Your blog will be available at [https://username.github.io](), supported by GitHub.
 See [GitHub Pages](https://pages.github.com) for detail.
-- First, we need to create a new repository on GitHub name <username>.github.io, where <username> is your GitHub user name.
+- First, we need to create a new repository on GitHub name `username.github.io`, where `username` is your GitHub user name.
 - Clone the repository by running the following command:
 ``` bash
 $ git clone https://github.com/<username>/<username>.github.io.git